limvi-licef/RemoteAssistanceAR/README.md

 - Select Release and x86 as Target.

 ### Run
-On the Hololens, go to the All Apps menu
+On the Hololens, go to the All Apps menu, and then open the HololensApp.

 ## How to use it?